 1 The Problem with Editing Your Theme’s functions.php

 One of the most important files you need to master is the functions.php file if you’re an aspiring WordPress developer.
 Also, if you’re either developing or modifying a theme, you need to know how to get the most out of your functions.php file.

-The main problem with editing functions.php file is it not being update proof unless used in the child theme.
+The main problem with editing functions.php file is it not being updated proof unless used in the child theme.

-When you tweak your functions.php file, it becomes difficult to keep a track on all the changes made in the file.
+When you tweak your functions.php file, it becomes difficult to keep track of all the changes made in the file.

 A functions.php file can have numerous blocks of code used for many different purposes.
 Hence it becomes challenging to know which code breaks the functionality.

 To begin with, install and activate the code snippets plugin by navigating to WordPress Dashboard > Plugins as shown below: